bartkalit/GameOfLife/README.md

 # GameOfLife

-It's a simple implementation of a well known Conway's game of life written in c++ and Ui made with sfml library
+It's a simple implementation of a well known Conway's game of life written in C++ and Ui made with SFML library
 <br>Click - to activate/deactivate tile
 <br>
 #### Controls: